Aider-AI/aider/README.md

 - Aider works well with GPT-4o, Claude 3 Opus, GPT-3.5 and supports [connecting to almost any LLM](https://aider.chat/docs/llms.html).
 - Request new features, changes, improvements, or bug fixes to your code.
 - Ask for new test cases, updated documentation or code refactors.
-- Paste in GitHub issue URLs and aider will try and solve them.
+- Paste in a GitHub issue url and aider will try to solve it.
 - Aider [automatically git commits changes](https://aider.chat/docs/faq.html#how-does-aider-use-git) These frequent, automatic commits provide a safety net.
 It's easy to undo changes or use standard git workflows to manage longer sequences of changes.
 - Aider can make coordinated changes across multiple files at once.
 - Aider uses a [map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it work well in larger codebases.